getnamo/TensorFlow-Unreal/README.md

 #### Any UStruct Example

 The most common way of sending input is to interweave a struct in a json object.
-In this particular example we send a vector, but you can easily make a custom struct type, fill its data and replace the vector in the graph for the desired result.
+In this particular example we send a vector, but you can easily use any custom struct type, fill its data and replace the vector in the graph for the desired result.
 In this case we send ```{"SomeVector":{"x":1.0,"y":2.3,"z":4.3}}```

 ![send struct](http://i.imgur.com/3WLXgqL.png)

-Note that the struct can be completely user defined, even in blueprint, so this makes it very convenient to organize your data and easily decode it on the python side.
+SIOJson supports completely user defined structs, even ones only defined in blueprint.
+It's highly recommended to use such structs for a convenient way to organize your data and to reliably decode it on the python side.

 #### Special convenience case: UTexture2D